sakshibasapure/BCT-POC-3-Sakshi-Basapure/README.md

 4. Put your connection string in appsettings.json file
 5. Enter ```dotnet ef database update``` to load schema in database
 6. Enter ```dotnet run```
-7. Open the URL http://localhost:4200/ to access the application.
+7. Test APIs in Postman with URL https://localhost:5001/